runbot-hq/.github/profile/README.md

 # runbot-hq

-GitHub Actions for self-hosted macOS runners powered by on-device Apple Intelligence and local AI models.
-No cloud APIs, no API keys, no per-run cost.
+GitHub Actions for self-hosted macOS runners — powered by on-device Apple Intelligence and local AI models.
+No cloud APIs.
+No API keys.
+No per-run cost

-> All actions require a self-hosted macOS runner (Apple Silicon).
+> All actions **requires** a self-hosted macOS runner (Apple Silicon).
 Part of the [RunBot](https://github.com/runbot-hq/run-bot) ecosystem.

-> The actions are composable.
-Meaning you can mix and match them with other actions from the official GitHub Action Marketplace.
-I.E: Connect local-ai-cli-actiom with Slack actions and Google Analytics actions and you can build powerful automations that run at zero cost.
+> The actions are composable — you can mix and match them with any action from the official GitHub Actions Marketplace.
+For example, combine local-ai-cli-action with Slack or Google Analytics actions to build powerful automations that run at zero cost.

 ## Actions